 The traditional seasonal concert at BT Centre raised over £300 for charity.

 Saturday 1 December 2018

 The Bloomsbury Band played a selection of pieces celebrating trees, woodlands and a few of the creatures that live in them.

 Saturday 24 November

-BWE will journey into space with a varied programme that will feature the première of a BWE commissionby Christopher Hussey.
+BWE journeyed into space with a varied programme that featured the première of a BWE commission by Christopher Hussey.